panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ## 6. One more thing: new Function

-In JavaScript functions are first class objects - a function is a regular object of type `function`.
+In JavaScript functions are first-class objects - a function is a regular object of type `function`.
-The ways of declaration described above create the same function object type.
+The ways of the declaration described above create the same function object type.
 Let's see an example:

 ```javascript
 function sum1(a, b) {